sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 The section :ref:`code-coverage-analysis.specifying-covered-parts`
 provides longer examples for using the annotation.

-Pleae note that this annotation requires a fully-qualified class name (FQCN).
+Please note that this annotation requires a fully-qualified class name (FQCN).
 To make this more obvious to the reader, it is recommended to use a leading backslash (even if this not required for the annotation to work correctly).